-If an ICH Member's expert has been absent from two consecutive meetings, and if no other qualified expert from that Member participates in the subsequent meeting of the Working Group, the Regulatory Chair and Rapporteur should notify the ICH Secretariat.
-The ICH Secretariat will notify the Coordinator and MC Member of the respective Member.
-In the event that the issue cannot be resolved, the Rapporteur and Regulatory chair will provide a report to the MC on the impact of that expert's absence from the WG and may provide a recommendation on how to proceed to the MC.
-The MC will make a decision on how to proceed; however, in principle that Member will lose its right to appoint an expert to that WG after two subsequent absences.
-As an exception, this does not apply to the Founding Regulatory Members as they are required to have appointed experts in all WGs, (4.3.1 of the Rules of Procedure of the Assembly) their presence is also required for the quorum of the WG (4.4 of the Rules of Procedures of the Assembly).
+If an ICH Member/Observer's expert has been absent from two consecutive meetings, and if no other qualified expert from that Member/Observer participates in the subsequent meeting of the Working Group, the Regulatory Chair and Rapporteur should coordinate together to notify their respective Coordinators who will follow-up with the Coordinator of the respective Member or Observe Delegate of the respective Observer.
+In the event that the issue cannot be resolved, the Coordinators for the Member holding the Rapporteurship and Regulatory Chairpersonship will provide a report to the MC on the impact of that expert's absence from the WG and may provide a recommendation on how to proceed to the MC.
+The MC will make a decision on how to proceed; however, in principle that Member/Observer will lose its right to appoint an expert to that WG after two subsequent absences.
+As an exception, this does not apply to the Founding Regulatory Members as they are required to have appointed experts in all WGs (4.3 of the Rules of Procedure of the Assembly) and their presence is also required for the quorum of the WG (4.4 of the Rules of Procedures of the Assembly).
 See the ICH Rules of Procedure of the Assembly section 4.3 for more details of the expectations for expert participation in WGs and the consequences of failure to maintain participation on a continuous and regular basis.